artofmarketingscience/artofmarketingscience.github.io/_posts/2017-04-27-dimension-reduction-correlation-low-variance-filter.markdown

 ---
 layout: post
-title:  "Dimension Reduction Examples - Part 1"
+title:  "Dimension Reduction Correlation & Low Variance Filter"
 author: data_sandbox
 categories: ["Data Sandbox"]
 description: "Dimensionality reduction with feature selection and extraction"
 image: /assets/images/2017-04-27-dimension-reduction-examples-part1/strange.jpg
+redirect_from: /DS-dimension_reduction_examples_part1/
 ---

 What is dimensionality reduction?
 The name might sound fancier than what it actually is.
 It is simply the process of reducing the number of dimensions in a dataset aka reducing the number of attributes/features/columns while retaining key information in the dataset.